-Human perception does not seem to suffer from such failures - subjectively, we can anticipate the time-evolution of visual input even in the vicinity of these commonly occurring non-translational changes.
-In fact, those changes are often highly informative, as they reveal object boundaries, and provide ordinal depth and other information about the visual scene.
-This suggests that the human visual system uses a different strategy, perhaps bypassing altogether the estimation of local motion, to represent and predict evolving visual input.
-Toward this end, and inspired by recent hypotheses that primate visual representations support prediction by ``straightening'' the temporal trajectories of naturally-occurring input~\citep{henaff2019perceptual}, we formulate an objective for learning an image representation that facilitates prediction by linearizing the temporal trajectories of frames of natural video.
+Human perception does not seem to suffer from such failures---subjectively, we can anticipate the time-evolution of visual input even in the vicinity of these commonly occurring non-translational changes.
+In fact, those changes are often highly informative, revealing object boundaries, and providing ordinal depth and shape cues and other information about the visual scene.
+This suggests that the human visual system uses a different strategy, perhaps bypassing altogether the explicit estimation of local motion, to represent and predict evolving visual input.
+Toward this end, and inspired by the recent hypothesis stating that primate visual representations support prediction by ``straightening'' the temporal trajectories of naturally-occurring input~\cite{henaff2019perceptual}, we formulate an objective for learning an image representation that facilitates prediction by linearizing the temporal trajectories of frames in natural videos.

-To motivate the separation of instantaneous spatial representation from temporal prediction, we first consider the special case of rigidly translating video content.
-When expressed in the frequency domain, translation corresponds to linear phase advancement (section \ref{sec:shiftprop}), and prediction of rigidly translating content reduces to angular extrapolation (section \ref{sec:angularextra}).
-We generalize this factorization using group representation theory (section \ref{sec:ccgroup}), and describe a neural network architecture that maps individual video frames to a latent complex-valued representation.
-Within this latent space, coefficients can be temporally predicted by phase advancement and then mapped back to generate an estimated frame.
-The entire systems may then be trained end-to-end to minimize next frame prediction errors (section \ref{sec:methods}).
-We report training results of several such systems, and show that they produce systematic improvements in predictive performance over both conventional motion compensation methods, and direct predictive neural networks (section \ref{sec:results}).
-Finally, we relate this approach to previous work (section \ref{sec:related}) and discuss its significance and implications (section \ref{sec:discussion}).
+To motivate the separation of spatial representation and temporal prediction, we first consider the special case of rigidly translating signals in one dimension.
+In the frequency domain, translation corresponds to phase advance (section \ref{sec:shiftprop}), which reduces prediction to phase extrapolation (section \ref{sec:angularextra}).
+We invoke basic arguments from group theory to motivate the search for generalized representations (section \ref{sec:ccgroup}).
+We propose a neural network architecture that maps individual video frames to a latent space where prediction can be computed more readily and then mapped back to generate an estimated frame (section \ref{sec:methods}).
+We train the entire system end-to-end to minimize next frame prediction errors and verify that, in controlled experiments, the learned weights recover the representation of the group used to generate synthetic data.
+On natural video datasets, our framework consistently outperforms conventional motion compensation methods and is competitive with deep predictive neural networks (section \ref{sec:results}).
+We establish connections between each element of our framework and the modeling of early visual processing (section \ref{sec:bio}).